azebolsky/Mancala/README.md

 ```1.
 Define required constants
     1. Define who the players are -> player 1 and player 2.
 Player 1 will have one side while Player 2 has the other side.
         a.
 Player 1 represented by 1, Player 2 represented by -1, and empty represented by null.
+Mancala represented by m1 and m2.

 2. Define required variables used to track the state of the game
     2.1 Define a board showing each of the spots on the board (12 small pods and 2 mancalas)